Transfinite Lyndon words: Algorithm

 The algorithm works on the second automaton.
 The subsets $Q_M$ and~$Q_S$ are respectively $Q_M = \{0,2,6\}$ and $Q_S = \{1,5\}$.
-States $0$ and~$6$ are visited at the two trivial cuts $ε⋅ (bba)^ω$ and $(bba)^ω ⋅ ε$.
-State~$2$ is visited at the main cut $b^2 ⋅ (abb)^ω$.
-The unique visit of state~$1$ occurs at the secondary cut $b ⋅ b(abb)^ω$.
-Visits of state~$5$ occur at secondary cuts of the form $b^2(abb)^n ⋅ (abb)^ω$ for an integer~$n$.
+States $0$ and~$6$ are visited at the two trivial cuts $\varepsilon\cdot {(bba)}^\omega$ and ${(bba)}^\omega \cdot \varepsilon$.
+State~$2$ is visited at the main cut $b^2 \cdot {(abb)}^\omega$.
+The unique visit of state~$1$ occurs at the secondary cut $b \cdot b{(abb)}^\omega$.
+Visits of state~$5$ occur at secondary cuts of the form $b^2{(abb)}^n \cdot {(abb)}^\omega$ for an integer~$n$.
 States $3$ and~$4$ are always visited at cuts that are neither main nor secondary.
 It should be noted that such a separation between states cannot be done on the first automaton.
-Indeed, in the first automaton, the first visit of state~$1$ occurs at the secondary cut $b ⋅ b(abb)^ω$.
-All the other visits occur at cuts of the form $(bba)^n b ⋅ (bab)^ω$ which are not secondary.
-This is why the duplication operator~$τ$ has been introduced.
-It can be easily seen that distinguishing states of~$\mathcal{A}_{τ(e)}$ is indeed the same as inserting markers in the expression~$τ(e)$.
-The main result is that what happens on the example is general: some states of the automaton $\mathcal{A}_{τ(e)}$ correspond to main cuts and some of them correspond to secondary cuts.
+Indeed, in the first automaton, the first visit of state~$1$ occurs at the secondary cut $b \cdot b{(abb)}^\omega$.
+All the other visits occur at cuts of the form ${(bba)}^n b \cdot {(bab)}^\omega$ which are not secondary.
+This is why the duplication operator~$\tau$ has been introduced.
+It can be easily seen that distinguishing states of~$\mathcal{A}_{\tau(e)}$ is indeed the same as inserting markers in the expression~$\tau(e)$.
+The main result is that what happens on the example is general: some states of the automaton $\mathcal{A}_{\tau(e)}$ correspond to main cuts and some of them correspond to secondary cuts.
 The algorithm computes the two subsets $Q_M$ and~$Q_S$.
 We can now state the main result of this section.

-\begin{theorem} Given a rational word~$x$ denoted by a regular expression~$e$, there are two subsets $Q_M$ and~$Q_S$ of states of~$\mathcal{A}_{τ(e)}$ such that the main and secondary cuts are exactly those mapped to states in $Q_M$ and~$Q_S$ by the run labeled by~$x$.
-Furthermore, these subsets can be computed in polynomial time in the size of~$τ(e)$. \end{theorem}
+\begin{thm} Given a rational word~$x$ denoted by a regular expression~$e$, there are two subsets $Q_M$ and~$Q_S$ of states of~$\mathcal{A}_{\tau(e)}$ such that the main and secondary cuts are exactly those mapped to states in $Q_M$ and~$Q_S$ by the run labeled by~$x$.
+Furthermore, these subsets can be computed in polynomial time in the size of~$\tau(e)$. \end{thm}